aq2bq/rspex/README.md

 ## TODO

-- Must be Improve performance (It takes 15sec with loading 2500 spec files )
+1. Must be Improve performance (It takes 15sec with loading 2500 spec files! )
-- Make to configurable
+2. Make to configurable
+3. Use Regular Expression

 ## Contributing